kasra-hosseini/obspyDMT/README.rst

 This will generate *list_stas_created.txt* file that contains all the available YV channels (on March 6, 2015: 105 channels).

-In case that you want to work with specific channels (e.g. BHZ), it should be enough to change the inputs in *create_list_stas.py* to your desired setting and re-run the code.
+In case that you want to work with specific channels (e.g. BHZ), it should be enough to change the inputs in *create_list_stas.py* (at top of the script) to your desired setting and re-run the code.

 Moreover, we have put some example lists at: